dscho/xkcd/content/comics/2025-8-13-thread-meeting.md

 [To the right of AntaresMike's username are a grayed-out star, plus sign in a circle, and illegible text in a box.]

 You could also check out <u>this</u> kayak model.
-I attached a motor to mine, and it's a little but of a kludge but it works great.
+I attached a motor to mine, and it's a little bit of a kludge but it works great.

 [Below the first post are grayed-out icons of a word balloon, two links from a chain, an arrow, and illegible text.]